 The study was undertaken prior to the planning for a Regional Aquatic, Arts and Leisure Centre at Mackay Park.
-Therefore, the adequacy of parking in Batemans Bay will need to be further considered as part of the detailed design of the Regional Aquatic, Arts and Leisure Centre and the Integrated Land Use and Transport Study referred to above.
+Therefore, the adequacy of parking in Batemans Bay will need to be further considered as part of the detailed design of the Regional Aquatic, Arts and Leisure Centre.
 This study will also need to clearly define the needs and potential management and operational issues associated with ensuring the successful operation of the Regional Aquatic, Arts and Leisure Centre and customer parking.